Inner Thigh or Transverse Upper Gracillis (TUG) Flap

 Excess inner thigh tissue can also be used as a donor site during breast reconstruction.
-During TUG flap surgery, skin, fat, muscle, and blood vessels from your upper thigh is used to reconstruct the breast.
+During TUG flap surgery, skin, fat, muscle, and blood vessels from your upper thigh are used to reconstruct the breast.
 The resulting scar, typically tucked into the groin crease, is well hidden in shorts and skirts, and the breast shape is very youthful.